By LUXE City Guides; images by Harold de Puymorin

 Take a sunset stroll along the waterfront at Kennedy Town.

 Down some steep stairs off Victoria Road in Kennedy Town is a green shack originally built some 50 years ago for swimmers to change into bathing costumes.
 It is said to be Hong Kong’s last swimming shed, one that’s still used by a few hardy souls before taking a dip in the sea, though nowadays, it is one of the city’s worst-kept-secret spots for sunsets.
-When conditions are right, young locals and visitors make a beeline for its jetty, which juts out over the sea, to capture that perfect Instagram moment.

 Victoria Road, Mount Davis, Hong Kong Island (View on Map)